Late Night (franchise): Conan O'Brien

 In 2000, Richter left Late Night to pursue his acting career.
 The show's comedy bits and banter had usually depended on O'Brien's interaction with Richter.
 O'Brien's wacky non sequitur comedy became more pronounced as he played all of his comedy and commentary directly to the audience instead of towards Richter.
-Bandleader Max Weinberg also became O'Brien's primary sounding board and comic foil in Richter's absence.
+Bandleader Max Weinberg also became O'Brien's primary sounding board and Double act in Richter's absence.

 Ratings and reviews continued to improve for Late Night, and in 2002, when time came to renew his contract, O'Brien had notable offers from other networks to defect.
 O'Brien decided to re-sign with NBC, however, joking that he initially wanted to make a 13-week deal (a nod to his first contract).
 He ultimately signed through 2005, indicating that it was symbolic of surpassing Letterman's run with 12 years of hosting.

 In 2003, O'Brien's own production company, Conaco, was added as a producer of Late Night.
 The show celebrated its 10th anniversary, another milestone that O'Brien said he wanted to achieve with his 2002 contract.
 During the anniversary show, Mr. T handed O'Brien a chain with a large gold "7" on it.

 The show's house band was The Max Weinberg 7, led by E Street Band drummer Max Weinberg.
 The other six members were Mark Pender on trumpet, Richie "LaBamba" Rosenberg on trombone, Mike Merritt on bass, Jerry Vivino on saxophone and brother Jimmy Vivino on guitar, and Scott Healy on keyboard.
 James Wormworth served as backup drummer when Weinberg went on tour with Bruce Springsteen.
 With the departure of Andy Richter, Max Weinberg assumed a bigger role as an interlocutor for O'Brien's jokes.
 One common running gag was Max's awkwardness on camera and his apparent lack of chemistry with Conan.
 Weinberg was often used in sketches as well, which usually revolved around his purported sexual deviance (mostly a penchant for bedding barely legal groupies), although long running sketches also spoofed Max's lack of knowledge of current affairs.

 Richie "LaBamba" Rosenberg was also used as the butt of many of Conan's jokes.
 These humorous sketches usually revolved around LaBamba's sizeable mustache, his poor acting skills, and his alleged inability to read sheet music.
 Mark Pender would often sing songs on the topic of a current event, which ended with him screeching uncontrollably and climbing the risers into the audience.
 All members of the 7 had successful side careers as studio musicians.